 In this module, students study cranial anatomy as it relates to anesthesia administration and pain control.
 Methods for oral evacuation and rubber dam isolation are learned.
 Skills performed by the dental assistant in the specialty areas of Oral Surgery and Endodontics (root canals) are presented, including procedures for the administration of topical and local anesthetics.
 Students practice acquired skills on training manikins (Typodonts), placing instruments and materials.
 Children's dentistry (Pediatric Dentistry) as a specialty is presented.
-Students are introduced to basic anatomy of the head and teeth.
-Occupational Safety and Health Administration (OSHA) standards for infection control and hazard communication.
 Related dental terminology is studied.
 Prerequisite: None.
 Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0.